 When a Form Instance is completed by an employee, a range of further actions can be created.
 From an employee perspective, the two key actions are Completion Receipts and Triggers.
-A completion receipt is an email copy of the form responses sent back to the employee, a supervisor or training coordinator, that may be stored outside of the feedback section on an employee's profile.
+A completion receipt is an email copy of the form responses sent back to the employee, a supervisor or other specified people, that may be stored outside of the feedback section on an employee's profile.
 A trigger, is a follow up action sent of the back of completing a task.
 These can either be completed by the employee, their supervisor or the training supervisor, depending on the requirements of the follow up task.

 Completion Recipients are a useful setting for sharing completed forms with people who need the information for their job.
 When enabled on a form design, a copy of the responses is automatically sent to the designated person or people.
 Recipients are selected based on their reporting relationship to the respondent.

 A copy of responses can be sent to:

 If Completion Recipients are enabled in the form design, a copy of the responses will be sent to one or more people based on the options selected.